oSequencer.Add 10, "ID1", 1

 |Params||[optional] (String) Additional parameters of the created item.
 Entries are in format KeyVal, for example thread:main;.|

-"thread:xxx;" - Defining the thread where the onStep event will be called for this item.
+"thread:xxx;" - Defining the thread where the onStep event will be fired for this item.
 The setting is relevant only if the PmSequencer object uses the worh thread (see the configurator "Used thread"), is then ignored.
 Using this option see PmSequencer and How to start selected scripts in another thread.